Uninett/nmaas-kube-helm/README.md

 Please note that all components of the pathname in the ChrootDirectory directive must be root-owned directories that are not writable by any other user or group (see man 5 sshd_config).

+## Helm setup

+The recommended way to access the helm client is to create a separate `helm` user in the container.
+Its public SSH key should be mounted with the proper privileges on `/etc/authorized_keys/helm`.

+Then, in order for the Helm-client to have TLS-authenticated access to Tiller, CA and client certificates and client keys need to be mounted in `/home/helm/certs`.
+Helm expects these to be named `ca.pem`, `cert.pem` and `key.pem` respectively.

+Needless to say, these should all be mounted from Kubernetes secrets.

 ## Usage Example

 ```